In-person Yoga Retreat with Avery Kalapa, Tiger Rahman, Farah Nousheen and friends

-We will all take a Covid test before hand as well.
 Because of Covid, this retreat is not recommended for immune compromised folks.

 Be sure your passport is current.
 US nationals do not require an entry visa to Costa Rica.
 However, you must have a current valid passport and a return ticket to exit Costa Rica within 90 days.